What Is Cardiomyopathy?

 Cardiomyopathy is a common type of heart disease.
 It affects an estimated one in 500 U.S. adults, though its prevalence may be higher given how this condition often goes undiagnosed, says the CDC.

-Knowing the signs and symptoms of cardiomyopathy can help you determine whether it’s time to see your doctor.
+Knowing the signs and symptoms can help you determine whether it’s time to see your doctor.
 Here’s more about different types of cardiomyopathy, and how to contact Hunterdon Cardiovascular Associates (HCA) to receive a proper diagnosis and treatment.

 What Is Cardiomyopathy?